Vedashri05/Breast-Cancer-Diagnosis/README.md

 ## 🕸️ Radar Chart Visualization

-The radar chart helps visualize the **feature profile** of the input sample:
+The radar chart helps visualize the **feature profile** of the input sample: Mean, Standard Error(SE), Worst features
-- Mean features
-- Standard Error (SE) features
-- Worst features

 Min–Max normalization is applied **only for visualization** to ensure balanced and interpretable radar plots.